outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

   - identifying entities with potential to replace other entities or fulfill dependencies of other entities is a way to predict future power players, as well as identifying powerful tools that are currently fulfilling dependency demand

   - after information problems are solved, the next big problem type is predicting new problem types by identifying structures likely to attract/generate information, which is the problem of decrypting uncertainty before it achieves an information structure signaling a new difference type
-    - when traversal in one direction on the interface network is not possible bc of lack of information/derivability, the other directions may also not have a clear connected path without generating new interfaces (you cant always 'sneak up behind' a bit of information by traveling through other dimension sets or from a different angle), and youll need to organize uncertainties to generate information
+    - when traversal in one direction on the interface network is not possible bc of lack of information/derivability, the other directions may also not have a clear connected path without generating new interfaces (you cant always 'sneak up behind' a bit of information by traveling through other dimension sets or from a different angle bc sometimes the info doesnt exist yet, isnt measurable yet, or cannot be captured by a known structure yet), and youll need to organize uncertainties to generate information
     - some uncertainties will only be measurable when combined with other uncertainties
       - 'how will this lack of structure interact with this possible new difference type, with one as an input to the other'
       - 'how will a superposition interact with a new possible number type'
       - 'how will quantum physics knowledge interact with structured information like calculation efficiencies'
+    - sometimes youll only be able to identify what these combinations are not, using known definitions & generatable distortions of them
+      - other times youll be able to identify structures like what interaction layer they operate on, to narrow down possible change types
     - difference types can be generated, by identifying new interactions of variables & variable physics, and filtered by which are adjacent interactions, and which are limited by stabilized certainties
+    - interactions between sources of uncertainty can reduce the calculations required
+      - given that a space-time accrues information and quantum superpositions maintain a lack of information, can one neutralize attributes of the other
+      - if information is irreversible/measurable structure, does information limit or otherwise influence possible math interactions (calculations of structures)
+      - given that information attracts information, what calculation efficiencies are likely for an information type
+      - where are the information dead zones with no incentives for information to accrue in that direction
+      - is there a buffer zone of uncertainty around calculatable information and structures that can hold information
+      - how many & what type of combination structures can space-times sustain before they start to degrade
+      - what are the structures of difference that can connect information with no efficient connecting structure of similarity?
+        - given a randomly generated set of numbers with no apparent connection in a combination structure like a sequence, what difference structures can determine the connection between numbers if any exists?

   - optimal system design involves rules like:
     - each node should have power to re-build the system (including how to build the all-destroy node) in the form of information & adjacent resources